JONSASSE/432-2018/slides/class03/README.md

         - For more on why R vs. Excel, try [this link from the Revolutions blog](http://blog.revolutionanalytics.com/2014/10/why-r-is-better-than-excel.html) or maybe [this one from yhat](http://blog.yhat.com/posts/R-for-excel-users.html)
     6. **How do I deal with missing data without ignoring it?
 How much missingness can we ignore, safely?**
         - Imputation is the strategy we'll be using to deal with missing data.
 As mentioned, the `simputation` package is a pretty good choice for simple imputation, and we'll have several solutions for multiple imputation before the semester is over.
+        - There's a new chapter in the [Course Notes](https://thomaselove.github.io/432-notes/) on missing data and single imputation methods.
         - The amount of missingness that can be "ignored" varies substantially from problem to problem.
     7. **What do we do about reporting missing values in Table 1?
 Should we impute in building Table 1?**
         - Use footnotes to specify the number of people who have missing values.